 Property Management can be a highly rewarding and fulfilling career for the right type of person.

-In fact, careers in property management is growing at a rate of 11% by 2020*, meaning there is plenty of opportunity in this space.
 As said by Cathie Crampton, Director of Property Management at Place Estate Agents, "to be successful in Property Management, you have to be committed to making it your career.
 This career gives you an opportunity to expand your own knowledge on property and investment while also potentially creating your own wealth out of it.”

 We sat down and spoke with Cathie to find out more about what it takes to become a Property Manager.